mikew/browserify-brunch/README.md

           matcher: /^app/

           # Direct access to the browserify bundler to do anything you need.
-          onWatchifyLoad: (bundler) -> console.log 'onWatchifyLoad'
+          onBrowserifyLoad: (bundler) -> console.log 'onWatchifyLoad'

-          # Any files watched by browserify won't be in brunch's regular pipeline.
+          # Any files watched by browserify won't be in brunch's regular
-          # If you do anything before your javascripts are compiled, now's the time.
+          # pipeline.
+If you do anything before your javascripts are compiled,
+          # now's the time.
           onBeforeBundle: (bundler) -> console.log 'onBeforeBundle'

-          # Any files watched by browserify won't be in brunch's regular pipeline.
+          # Any files watched by browserify won't be in brunch's regular
-          # If you do anything before your javascripts are compiled, now's the time.
+          # pipeline.
+If you do anything after your javascripts are compiled,
+          # now's the time.
           onAfterBundle: (error, bundleContents) -> console.log 'onAfterBundle'

           # Any options to pass to `browserify`.
-          # `extensions` will be set to a proper list of `plugins.browserify.extensions`
+          # `extensions` will be set to a proper list of
+          # `plugins.browserify.extensions`
           instanceOptions: {}

           # Any options to pass to `browserify.bundle`.